wjys/DM1123-VFS-FA15/dm1123_vfs_syllabus.md

 ### COURSE STRUCTURE

 Class will be comprised of lectures, class exercises, screenings, show & tells, demos, and studio critiques.
-We will also have a guest speaker (Date to be determined, depending on their schedule).

 Critiques (AKA crits) are the best way to articulate your ideas to others and get immediate feedback.
 During the crit, the professor and your classmates analyze and suggest ways to increase the visual and conceptual impact of each existing idea.
-Take notes when your work is being critiqued and do not edit the responses, whether you agree with them or not.
+Take notes when your work is being critiqued whether you agree with them or not.
 Review your crit notes and reflect upon what was said.
 Ask yourself how you could combine, transform, or expand the ideas that show the most promise.
 However, resist the temptation to incorporate all suggestions and comments.
 Only utilize the ones that work for you and your project.

 Rules of the Critique:
 * Be Present and Engaged
-* Give Feedback to your classmates
+* Give respectful feedback to your classmates
-* Do NOT take Feedback personally
+* Do not take feedback personally

-Students will conduct self assessments as well as be evaluated by the professor during or after midterm and at the end of the semester.
-Any action without reflection is meaningless.
-Real learning only occurs as part of a reflective process.
-Reflection is studying your own practice as seriously as you study anything.
-It involves thinking about why, what, and how you create something.

 ### STUDENT RESPONSIBILITIES